Prenesta rubralis

 Prenesta rubralis is a moth in the family Crambidae described by George Hampson in 1898.
 It is found in Peru and Ecuador.

 The wingspan is about 34 mm.
-Adults are dark red, the forewings with traces of an antemedial line preceded by a yellowish mark in the cell.
-There is a distinct black-edged orange quadrate spot in the end of the cell, as well as a discoidal black lunule.
-The postmedial line has an orange spot on the outer side.
+Adults are dark red, with the forewings showing traces of an antemedial line, preceded by a yellowish mark in the cell.
+There is a distinct black-edged orange quadrate spot at the end of the cell, as well as a discoidal black lunule.
+The postmedial line features an orange spot on the outer side.
 The hindwings have a discoidal annulate spot and a curved fuscous postmedial line.
 Both wings have a terminal series of black points.